tkrn/bakuspr/README.md

 #### Acknowledgements

+* Thanks to xdaniel on the tcrf.net message boards
 * Thanks to Chris Johanson at Twin Rose Software for his contributions to MemoryBox.
 See http://www.twinrose.net
 * Thanks to Nguyen.H.H.Dang for the base implementation of the Thumbnail Viewer Control.
 See https://www.codeproject.com/tips/792957/a-simple-thumbnail-viewer-control